Cleft Lip and Palate Surgery at Johns Hopkins All Children's

 Your child will likely be irritable following surgery.
 They will be prescribed medications to help with this.
 Your child may have to wear padded arm restraints to prevent them from placing their hands in their mouth and injuring their surgical site.

-Your child may have dissolving stitches or stitches that will be removed 5-7 days after surgery.
+Your child may have dissolving stitches or stitches that will be removed five to seven days after surgery.
 Your surgeon will discuss this with you.
 It is normal to have swelling, bruising, and blood around the incisions.
 The lip scar will gradually fade with time, but will never completely disappear.

 You will be given instructions on feeding your child after surgery.
-During surgery and afterward, your child will have an intravenous (IV) catheter to provide them fluids until they are able to drink sufficient liquids by mouth.
 Your child will likely require pain medications after surgery.
-After 2-3 days your child will feel more comfortable and should only require non-aspirin pain medications, which can be discontinued after a few additional days.
+After two to three days, your child will feel more comfortable and should only require non-aspirin pain medications, which can be discontinued after a few additional days.

 -

 Cleft palate surgery is more involved than lip surgery and often patients have greater discomfort afterward.
-As a result, patients do not eat or drink as usual for 2-3 days after surgery.
-Your child will have an intravenous (IV) catheter to allow us to give them pain medications and fluids until they are drinking sufficient liquids.
+As a result, patients do not eat or drink as usual for two to three days after surgery, and will have an intravenous (IV) catheter to allow us to give them pain medications and fluids until they are drinking sufficient liquids.

-Your child will have stitches in the palate that will dissolve on their own.
-Your child may have to wear padded arm restraints to prevent them from placing their hands in their mouth and injuring their surgical site.
+Your child will have stitches in the palate that will dissolve on their own, and may have to wear padded arm restraints to prevent them from placing their hands in their mouth and injuring their surgical site.

 A small amount of water should be offered after every bottle or meal to cleanse the incision.
 You should rinse the incision gently several times a day to keep it clean from food or debris.
-Your child may stay in the hospital for 1-3 days depending on their feeding after surgery.
+Your child may stay in the hospital for one to three days depending on their feeding after surgery.
 They will be discharged home with a prescription for pain medication.

-Your plastic surgeon may want your child to eat a soft diet for up to 4 weeks after surgery.
+Your plastic surgeon may want your child to eat a soft diet for up to four weeks after surgery.
 Breast milk and formula are fine to drink after surgery.
-For older children, appropriate foods include baby foods, popsicles, yogurt, mashed potatoes, gelatin, and other foods of similar consistencies.
+For older children, appropriate foods include baby foods, popsicles, yogurt, mashed potatoes, gelatin and other foods of similar consistencies.

 Contact Us